-- Duration: Use "HR" & "MIN" buttons to set the amount of time the generator will run while charging the "HOUSE" or "CHASSIS" battery - Volts: Use the up and down triangles to adjust the "LOW VOLTAGE" set point - Example: If the "HOUSE" battery "VOLTS" is "11.0 VDC" and "DURATION" is "2:00 HRS", when the HOUSE battery voltage is less than 11.0VDC, there will be a demand for the generator to start and run for 2:00 HRS.
-CHASSIS battery works the same way but with it's own settings.
+- Duration: Use "HR" & "MIN" buttons to set the amount of time the generator will run while charging the house or chassis batteries. - Volts: Use the up and down triangles to adjust the low voltage set point.

+Example: If the house battery volts is "11.0 VDC" and the duration is "2:00 HRS," when the house battery voltage is less than 11.0VDC, there will be a demand for the generator to start and run for 2:00 HRS.
+The chassis battery works the same way but with its own settings.
 Notes: When there is a demand for the generator to run or stop, there can be up to two minutes of delay.
 During this time, the AGS is checking if there are any other demands.